Litauen/docs.bannerlordmodding.lt/modding/xml.md

     <NPCCharacter ...
 ```

-??? question "How to properly make lord dead?"
+??? question "How to properly make a lord dead?"
     alive="false" makes him dead, but in description it writes: HERO_NAME is  member of ...